ddasker/mysql-enterprise/performance-tp/performance-tp.md

-## Task 1: Install and setup environment
+## Task 1: Install and setup environment.
+These steps can be handled on your own time if you are not able to keep up.

 1. Setup hardware and networking as described in Lab 1 & Lab 2